-Pitt Law offers the Juris Doctor (JD) degree as well as a number of joint degree programs with other Pitt schools, which lead to both a JD and a second master’s degree.
+Pitt Law offers the Juris Doctor (JD) degree, tailored to prepare you to pass the Bar Exam and practice law (explore our Specialized Areas of Study).
+Additionally, Pitt Law offers multiple joint degree programs with other Pitt schools and Carnegie Mellon University, which confer both a JD and a master’s degree.

 The program’s first-year curriculum offers a solid foundation in legal analysis and reasoning through courses in subject areas traditionally viewed as basic for legal education.

 Pitt Law JD students enjoy a large degree of latitude in designing courses of study that meet their individual goals and interests, with only a handful of graduation requirements beyond the first year.

 - International law, featuring prominent international/comparative law faculty, a rich international and comparative law curriculum, several courses each year taught by visiting foreign law professors, internships abroad, internationally focused scholarships and fellowships, Languages for Lawyers courses, strong University programs (including area studies certificate programs), and international moot law competitions.